 World War II Memorial

-The World War II Memorial is located in the center of the circular drive in front of McCain Auditorium and honors the sacrifice and service of students and faculty during World War II.
+The World War II Memorial is located in the center of Goldstein Circle in front of McCain Auditorium and honors the sacrifice and service of students and faculty during World War II.
 It was dedicated on Memorial Day in 2011.

 Honoring Those Who Served in World War II